Brisbane: Politics

 Greater Brisbane is represented by five local government areas (LGAs): the City of Brisbane, the City of Ipswich, Logan City, the City of Moreton Bay and Redland City.
-The City of Brisbane is by far the largest and the most populated of the four, and Brisbane City Council has 27 members: 26 councillors elected from single-member wards and one directly elected Lord Mayor.
+The City of Brisbane is by far the largest and the most populated of the five, and Brisbane City Council has 27 members: 26 councillors elected from single-member wards and one directly elected Lord Mayor.

 In the Queensland Legislative Assembly, Brisbane is represented by 41 single-member electoral districts.
 In the House of Representatives, Brisbane is represented by 13 single-member electoral divisions.

 Brisbane has a diverse political climate.
 On the federal level, the centre-left Labor Party holds 11 Brisbane-based seats, while the centre-right Liberal National Party (LNP) and the left-wing Greens each hold one (Bowman and Ryan, respectively).
 On the state level, Labor holds the vast majority of Brisbane-based seats, while the LNP holds nine and the Greens hold one (Maiwar).
 On the local level, LNP hold the Lord Mayoralty of Brisbane (with Adrian Schrinner as Lord Mayor) and 18 of the 26 wards of the City of Brisbane, while Labor holds five, the Greens hold two and an independent hold one (Tennyson Ward).